radicle-dev/heartwood/radicle-cli/examples/rad-clone-all.md

 Hello World!
 ```

-Let's check that we have all the namespaces in storage:
+Let's check that we have Bob and Alice's namespaces in storage:

 ```
 $ rad inspect --refs